An Algorithm for the Separation-Preserving Transition of Clusterings: Conclusion

-Finally, there are several ways that one can try to improve on the design of the current approach.
+Third, there are several ways to try to improve on the design of the current approach.
 We broke up the walk into three parts.
-Essentially, the walk from an initial LSA to its corresponding radial clustering (and from the target radial clustering to target LSA) serve as a pre-processing that allows the main part of the transition to be a walk between radial clusterings.
-In turn, this allowed the direct use of LP theory for the design of \textsc{AlgoRadToRad}.
-While the cluster sizes of initial and target clustering are typically very similar, and thus the use of radial clusterings in the transition not a noteworthy restriction (recall the discussion in Section \ref{sec:transition:overview}), the first and final part of the transition do not change the sites.
+Essentially, the walk from an initial LSA to its corresponding radial clustering (and from the target radial clustering to target LSA) serves as a pre-processing such that the main part of the transition is a walk between radial clusterings.
+In turn, this allowed for the direct use of LP theory in the design of \textsc{AlgoRadToRad}.
+While the cluster sizes of initial and target clustering are typically very similar, and thus the use of radial clusterings in the transition not a noteworthy restriction, the first and final part of the transition do not change the sites.
 It would be interesting to study whether a similar walk can be computed without this hard three-part split, where a linear transition from the initial sites to the target sites happens throughout the whole walk.
-Such a transition could be more `direct', in particular in view of the number of steps of the walk.
-There are many other ways that a `better' transition could be designed - for example, a transition can be influenced by a translation of the data set itself, because the locations of items influence which LSAs are radial and not.
-One could impose additional restrictions of `monotone' cluster sizes during the transition, i.e., cluster sizes may either only increase (if $|C^t_i|> |C^s_i|$) or only decrease (if $|C^t_i| < |C^s_i|$) - our algorithms in this paper only guarantee that we lie between the induced bounds.
-Further, in some applications it may be of interest to find a transition where in each step multiple exchanges of items, disjoint from each other so that they can be applied in parallel, are desired.
-For all of these possible improvements, we expect the design of a (combinatorial) algorithm to be challenging, because it will not suffice to use the well-understood relationship between LSAs (and power diagrams) and linear programming over partition and transportation polytopes.
+Such a transition could be more `direct', and result in a lower number of steps.
+There are many other ways that a `better' transition could be designed -- for example, a transition can be influenced by a translation of the data set itself, because the locations of items influence which LSAs are radial and which are not.
+One could impose additional restrictions of `monotone' cluster sizes during the transition, i.e., cluster sizes may either only increase (if $|C^t_i|> |C^s_i|$) or only decrease (if $|C^t_i| < |C^s_i|$) -- our algorithms in this paper only guarantee that we lie between the given bounds.
+Further, in some applications a transition where each step consists of the parallel execution of multiple exchanges of items may be desired.
+For all of these possible improvements, we expect the design of a (combinatorial) algorithm to be challenging, because it does not suffice to use the well-understood relationship between LSAs (and power diagrams) and linear programming over partition and transportation polytopes.